-The Department of Political Science at Trinity College, University of Dublin, is one of the top Political Science departments in Europe.
-In the 2016 QS rankings it was rated number 1 in Ireland, number 15 in Europe, and number 43 in the world for 'Politics and International Studies'.
-It is a vibrant, outward-looking department that combines intensive research activity with the strongest commitment to high quality undergraduate and postgraduate teaching.
+Welcome to the Department of Political Science at Trinity College one of the top Political Science departments in Europe and one that is steadily growing in size.
+In the 2018 QS rankings it was rated number 1 in Ireland, number 16 in Europe, and number 43 in the world for 'Politics and International Studies'.
+A degree in Political Science from Trinity College Dublin is respected worldwide as a mark of quality.

-A comparative assessment (PDF 892KB) of the research output and impact of political studies scholars in Ireland found the Department at the top of Irish universities and on par with the top universities in the United Kingdom.
+- A comparative assessment (PDF 892KB) of the research output and impact of political studies scholars in Ireland found the Department at the top of Irish universities and on par with the top universities in the United Kingdom.

-The Department also received a top European honour in the CHE Centre for Higher Education Development in Germany Excellence Ranking.
+- The Department also received a top European honour in the CHE Centre for Higher Education Development in Germany Excellence Ranking.

 Alumni: Many former Political Science graduates are now leaders in the worlds of business, journalism, academia, public service and government.
 The Political Science Department aims to provide opportunities for alumni to remain involved long after they have graduated.
 Our goal is to ensure that our alumni can stay connected not only with the Department but also with their fellow graduates.